oneeve8/kobble-data/content/Tutorial2.md

 This is an archived book link that already contains the word *stream* in the link.

-Now you can create a Markdown file for your notes and tap t tab whenever you want to take a note while you read.
+Now you can create a Markdown file for your notes and tap your note tab whenever you want to take a note while you read.